 Our experienced team of diligent DUI attorneys has extensive experience in defending DUI cases throughout Pennsylvania and the greater tri-state area.
 We have helped defend countless DUI cases and have witnessed tremendous success obtaining not guilty trial verdicts, as well as pleading down cases to lesser offenses.

 With years of experience dealing with Pennsylvania DUI laws, our attorneys are well-versed in the types of BAC and field sobriety tests administered by Pennsylvania police and the procedures that must be followed for charges to be deemed valid.
 After thoroughly reviewing your case, we can provide advice regarding any legal challenges, determine if your rights have been violated, and construct the best defense possible for your case.

 DUI is a serious criminal offense that often has long-term consequences for those convicted.
 If you are a Pennsylvania resident or out-of-state driver who has been charged with DUI in the Keystone State, you need the help of Philadelphia criminal attorneys who specialize in DUI defense.
-Please contact us today for a free and confidential consultation.
+Please contact us today for a confidential consultation.